 Green Homes Grant fails to deliver

-Delays in making payments have damaged the installation industry and put back the Government's ambitious plans to achieve Net Zero carbon emissions.
+Delays in making payments damaged the installation industry and put back the Government's ambitious plans to achieve Net Zero carbon emissions.

 Green Homes Grant